Nine New Faculty Join Georgetown McDonough

 Sudipta Dasmohapatra is a professor of the practice and academic director of the school’s new Master of Science in Business Analytics degree program.
 Dasmohapatra is joining Georgetown from Duke University, where she taught quantitative management and held administrative duties.
 She holds a Ph.D. in forest products marketing from Pennsylvania State University.

-Satish Joshi is a visiting associate professor of accounting.
+Satish Joshi is a visiting associate professor in the operations and information management area.
 His current research focuses on environmental life cycle analysis, corporate environmental management, alternative transportation fuels, bio-based materials, and environmental accounting.
 Satish holds a Ph.D. from Carnegie Mellon University.

 Ranjani Krishnan is a visiting professor of accounting.
 Krishnan is joining Georgetown from Michigan State University, where she taught accounting and information systems at the Eli Broad Graduate School of Management.
 She holds an MBA in finance and a Ph.D. in accounting from the University of Pittsburgh.